0382/WignerSymbol/README.md

 // Wigner 9j symbol
 double WignerSymbols::f9j(int dj1, int dj2, int dj3, int dj4, int dj5, int dj6, int dj7, int dj8, int dj9);
 ```
-Apart from `binominal`, all the functions use double of the real angular momentum quantum number to avoid half integers.
+Apart from `binomial`, all the functions use double of the real angular momentum quantum number to avoid half integers.
 So if you want to calculate `<10|1/2,1/2;1/2,-1/2>`, you should call like this,
 ```cpp
 WignerSymbols wigner;
 double x = wigner.CG(1,1,2,1,-1,0);